-Welcome back to another episode of Tame Impala Synth Sounds; Part 1 was mainly about the Roland Juno-106 patches on 'Currents' and how to recreate them using the original hardware or using software.
-In this article I'm going to look at some of the different sounds used and how to recreate them.
-As I go through I'll mention the original hardware, the software alternative I use, and then any free software alternatives.
+Welcome back to another episode of Tame Impala Synth Sounds; Part One was mainly about the Roland Juno-106 patches on Currents and how to recreate them using the original hardware or using software.
+In this article I’ll look at some of the other synths used and how to recreate them.
+As I go through I’ll mention the original hardware and the software alternative I’ll use.

 The Less I Know the Better

 This song isn’t actually as synth-heavy as it sounds, although it gets wonderfully layered during the last chorus and outro.
 In the verses a lot of the instrumentation is actually a MIDI-pickup equipped guitar run through a Roland GR-55, a guitar-specific synthesizer / effect unit.
 I don’t own one of these (yet…) so I’m not sure how these sounds were created, but here’s Kevin Parker explanation:

 “Could you point out specific instances of camouflaged guitars?”

 "Well, for example, the instrumentation in the verses of 'The Less I Know the Better' is all guitar synth.
 There are organs, pads—even the bass is going through the guitar synth.
 Other than the drums and vocals, everything you hear there is guitar synth, and it has this sort of ’80s synth disco thing."